-Chris is an experienced and knowledgeable criminal defense lawyer serving the Tampa Bay area, including Hillsborough, Pinellas, Polk, and Pasco Counties.
+Attorney Chris Beardslee is an experienced and knowledgeable criminal defense lawyer serving the Tampa Bay area, including Hillsborough, Manatee, Pasco, Pinellas, Polk, and Sarasota Counties.

 He is dedicated to not only providing the best legal advice and defense for your specific case, but also to making sure that you are informed about the process and your legal options along the way.
 If you have any questions or concerns regarding your case or any current charges our office is happy to help.

 Contact The Law Office of Chris Beardslee for a free consultation today.
 Call 813-496-7778 or fill out a contact form and we will get in touch with you to discuss the best strategies for your case.

 What Is a Risk Protection Order in Florida?